 Welcome to the Literacy Volunteers of Southern Connecticut.
 Enter our “doors of learning” for a successful start in your education, in your career, and in your life.
 They’re always wide open for incoming students in need of basic literacy skills.

-For over 28 years, our non-profit organization has been building literacy in the Greater Milford and Stratford areas with our quality programs for thousands of local adults and children.
+For over 30 years, our non-profit organization has been building literacy in the Greater Milford and Stratford areas with our quality programs for local adult English language learners (ELL).

 We are happy to report that our literacy volunteers are making a huge difference in our students’ lives and helping them to reach their goals.

-Last year our tutors donated over several thousand hours to nearly 75 English Language Learners (ELL).
-Through the weekly tutoring and classes — mostly online — our ELL students achieved goals such as these:
+Last year our tutors donated over several thousand hours to over 140 adult ELLs.
+Through their weekly tutoring sessions, our students achieved goals such as these:

 — entering into higher education or training